 The Universal Credit (Housing Costs Element for claimants aged 18 to 21) (Amendment) Regulations 2017 (2017/252) came into force on 1 April 2017.

-The Regulations implement a Conservative Party Manifesto commitment and the announcement made as part of the Summer Budget 2015 when George Osborne, then Chancellor, announced the removal of entitlement to the housing element of Universal Credit from young people aged 18 to 21, with some exceptions, from April 2017.
+The Regulations implemented a Conservative Party Manifesto commitment and the announcement made as part of the Summer Budget 2015 when George Osborne, then Chancellor, announced the removal of entitlement to the housing element of Universal Credit from young people aged 18 to 21, with some exceptions, from April 2017.

-The stated rationale is to “ensure young people in the benefits system face the same choices as young people who work and who may not be able to afford to leave home".
+The stated rationale was to “ensure young people in the benefits system face the same choices as young people who work and who may not be able to afford to leave home".

 A related Budget announcement (summer 2015) set out plans to introduce a Youth Obligation for 18 to 21-year-olds on Universal Credit from April 2017.
-Young people will be expected to participate in an “intensive regime of support from day 1 of their benefit claim, and after 6 months they will be expected to apply for an apprenticeship or traineeship, gain work-based skills, or go on a mandatory work placement".
+Young people were expected to participate in an “intensive regime of support from day 1 of their benefit claim, and after 6 months they will be expected to apply for an apprenticeship or traineeship, gain work-based skills, or go on a mandatory work placement".

 The measure was initially forecast to save £40m by 2020/21.
 In response to a PQ answered on 24 January 2017 the Minister said around 10,000 people would be affected, saving an estimated £95 million over the course of the current Parliament.
 Savings estimates have since been revised: the Spring Budget 2017 forecast savings of £65m by the end of 2019/20.

 The Regulations specify the categories of young people who will be exempt from the removal of the housing costs element of Universal Credit.
 These exemptions include: those who may not be able to return home to live with their parents; certain claimants who have been in work for 6 months prior to making a claim; and young people who are parents.
 Section 2 of the full report provides information on all the exemptions that will apply.
 Government guidance on the exemptions has been published: Memo ADM 6/17.